Try Hubstaff for 14 days

 You can create time maps by hand, but using software to track time and manage workflows can take things to a new level.

-Workflow management software such as Hubstaff can help you take your time mapping goals and make them a reality.
+Hubstaff can help you take your time mapping goals and make them a reality.
 You can see exactly where you spend your time through automated workflows, real-time task tracking, and weekly time reporting.

 In addition to managing your work-life balance, Hubstaff’s workflow management platform is an excellent tool for leading remote employees who live and work in different time zones.